-Sex In Space Not Kinky Preoccupation – Odd Data Found In Serious Studies
+Sex In Space Not Kinky Preoccupation: Odd Data Found In Serious Studies

 — Fluidra (@Fluidra) February 10, 2017

 So why would science probe this topic in the first place?
-While baby making has it roots here on Earth, this might not be the only place conception will take place in the far-off future.
-With the great strides made in space exploration there could come a day when Mars offers up cheap real estate and space ships made by the Elon Musks of the world could shuttle families to their new homes.
+While baby-making has it roots here on Earth, this might not be the only place conception will take place in the far-off future.
+With the great strides made in space exploration, there could come a day when Mars offers up cheap real estate and space ships made by the Elon Musks of the world could shuttle families to their new homes.

 An astronaut stepping foot on the red planet is very far off in the future, never mind the concept of the construction of Mars’ homes, but the study of sex in space does have some use for today.
 As the astronauts are enduring longer and longer stays on the International Space Station, the aftermath of this lack of gravity and the exposure to radiation comes into play for reproduction.